Fugu (software)

-Fugu is an SFTP client for Mac OS X. It has been abandoned by the developers as of 2011.
-The software as of that time is available on SourceForge.
+Fugu is an SFTP client for Mac OS X. It has been abandoned by the developers since 2011.
+The software from that time is available on SourceForge.

 Fugu was developed by the University of Michigan's Research Systems Unix Group (RSUG).
 It is a graphical shell for OpenSSH tools that provides a simple interface to all of the features that SSH has.

-The name of the program is an homage to the Blowfish encryption algorithm used by OpenSSH, as a fugu is a type of blowfish.
+The name of the program is a homage to the Blowfish encryption algorithm used by OpenSSH, as fugu is a type of blowfish.